-Net assets with donor restrictions as of June 30, 2024, is as follows:
+Net assets with donor restrictions is as follows:

+2025 2024

-Scholarships and instructional supplements \$ 7,971 Capital campaign \$ 35,000
+Scholarships and instructional supplements \$ 14,061 \$ 7,971

+Capital campaign \$ 323,383 \$ 35,000

 4. COMMITMENTS AND CONTINGENCIES

 The Academy may at times be involved in legal proceedings arising in the normal course of its operations.
 Any potential outcomes of these proceedings, if any, are uncertain.
 The Academy is not presently involved in any such matters.
 Should such a matter arise, management will evaluate the merits of the matter to determine what effect, if any, such matter may have on the financial statements.